akisiel1/introSparkML/README.md

 # What is Spark?

-Apache Spark is an analitics engine, created to large-scale data processing.
+Apache Spark is an unified analitics engine, created to large-scale data processing.
+Unified, because you can run the same method to work on static (csv) files or some real-time data (streams).

+It is **the best for large-scale**, not for small, one compute. **Spark is about processing**, not about the storage.

 Main advatages are:
 - it is fast